qmacro/managed-associations-in-cap/guide/README.md

 Now we have the values for `author_ID` in the Books data.

-> You can close this terminal pane again, or leave it around as you'll be running another script later on.
+> You might want to leave this terminal around as you'll be running another script later on.

 ### Notes